ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 4 - Deploying the EC2 Splunk Server and Target Workstations/Phase 4 README.md

 - Allow this Ubuntu machine to receive logs via port 9991 from any resource within the private network.

 `egress` (outbound traffic) rules:
-- Allow this security group to reach the internet and communicate with any protocol/port.
+- Allow this security group to reach the internet and communicate with HTTP and HTTPS .
 This will be needed to download the Splunk software, get future updates, etc.

 Finally, I made sure to include some `data` blocks to ensure that any values such as the `ami`, `aws_vpc`, and `aws_subnet` was pulling values from our VPC setup in Phase 2.